 "Well... not much here is there," she said in an oddly intimate tone suggesting we were lone survivors adrift on a raft with precious few provisions.
 She cushioned the blow with a lop-sided smile; I had been right about the wry humor.

 "Afraid not," I said.

 That should have been that, but Lucy re-appeared with two coffee mugs.
 Maddie glanced discreetly at her watch, and when she thought I wasn't looking, spread out her hand as a signal to Lucy: five more minutes.
 She kicked back in her chair—polite was part of the package.
 We grappled through small talk, unable to find firm purchase, but then we happened to strike common ground: sailing.
-She told me she had recently bought an older, thirty-one foot sailboat that she was planning to restore and take out on weekends.
+She told me she had recently bought an older, 31-foot sailboat she was planning to restore and take out on weekends.